Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Constitutive equations for chemically driven complex fluids

-To further simplifying the constitutive equations, we obtain the expressions for achiral isotropic fluids in two dimensions where $y$-axis points along $\vec{q}$.
+To further simplify the constitutive equations, we obtain the expressions for achiral isotropic fluids in two dimensions in the coordinate frame where $y$-axis points along $\vec{q}$\,.
 In this frame, $\vec{q} = (0,q)$, therefore the non-symmetrized strain $\hat{\gamma}_{yx}(\vec{q},s)=\hat{\gamma}_{xx}(\vec{q},s) = 0$.
 We further exploit the symmetry constraints of isotropic achiral tensor fields, for which only combinations with an even number of identical spatial indices are non-zero in even-rank tensors~\cite{wittmer2023correlations}.
-Eqs.~(\ref{eq:single_I_CE_gamma}--\ref{eq:single_I_CE_r}) become
+We apply this symmetry constraint to the material properties, i.e., generalized transport coefficients.
+Then Eqs.~(\ref{eq:single_I_CE_gamma}--\ref{eq:single_I_CE_r}) become